-- 107 An eligibility checklist to assist banks when completing the Additional Liability Report (ALR) has been developed by the SRB.
-The checklist(100) is a non-exhaustive list of MREL eligibility conditions.
-It aims to help banks in establishing whether liabilities meet the MREL eligibility criteria set out in the CRR(101), the SRMR(102) and the BRRD(103) and whether they should be reported in the ALR(104). - 108 Procedures for establishing MREL eligibility are to be documented.
-Once banks reach the conclusion that the MREL eligibility criteria are met and that the liabilities should be reported in the ALR, the SRB expects banks to document the procedures that have been followed, as part of sound governance.
+- 107 An eligibility checklist to assist banks when completing the Additional Liability Report (ALR) quarterly reporting has been developed by the SRB.
+The checklist 103 is a non-exhaustive list of MREL eligibility conditions.
+It aims to help banks in establishing whether liabilities meet the MREL eligibility criteria set out in the CRR 104, the SRMR 105 and the BRRD 106 and whether they should be reported in the ALR accordance with Commission Implementing Regulation (EU) 2021/763 107. - 108 Procedures for establishing MREL eligibility are to be documented.
+Once banks reach the conclusion that the MREL eligibility criteria are met and that the liabilities should be reported in the ALR accordance with Commission Implementing Regulation (EU) 2021/763, the SRB expects banks to document the procedures that have been followed, as part of sound governance.
 The SRB may require access to this documentation in future on-site inspections.
-The SRB may also request any additional information it deems necessary in relation to the eligibility of reported liabilities, as part of its scrutiny of the ALR. - 109 Management sign-off to accompany ALR submission(105).
+The SRB may also request any additional information it deems necessary in relation to the eligibility of reported liabilities, as part of its scrutiny of the ALR reporting received under Commission Implementing Regulation (EU) 2021/763. - 109 Management sign-off to accompany ALR quarterly reporting submissions under Commission Implementing Regulation (EU) 2021/763 starting with Q4 2021 reference date 108.
 To ascertain that procedures and controls were put in place to establish that reported liabilities meet the MREL eligibility criteria set out in the legislation, the SRB expects confirmation from banks.
-A management sign-off form(106) is to be submitted together with the ALR with reference date 31 December 2020.
-The sign-off form is to be completed by the bank's CEO or board member responsible for resolution matters. - 110 Sign-off forms are to be submitted to the local NRA.
-For the 2021 RPC, the deadline for submission of the management sign-off form and the ALR was 31 March 2021.
-In future RPCs starting from 2022 onwards, the management sign-off form will be required with the submission of the EBA MREL reporting templates.
+A management sign-off form 109